toPromise method is a method form Rxjs library, It is used to convert an observable to a promise.

 undefined

-So in the above code we are not returning any value, now the observable converting with toPromise return a value of undefined.
+So in the above code, we are not returning any value, now the observable converting with toPromise returns a value of undefined.

 Example code for Second Problem